aicell-lab/mca-stable-diffusion/mca/mca.md

 ### Berzelius specific info
 There are a bunch of batch scripts written for Berzelius.
 Useful in terms of slurm commands and also example usage.
 In scripts/batch_scripts_berzelius.

-The data on Berzelius is stored in `/proj/aicell/data/stable-diffusion/mca`.
-There is a README.md there to explain the folder structure.
+The data on Berzelius is stored in the `mca` folder.
+There is a README.md there to explain the structure of `mca`.